 The International Data Analysis Contest is a joint effort between the Long-Term Pavement Performance (LTPP) program of the Federal Highway Administration and the Task Committee on the LTPP Contest, a subcommittee of the Highway Pavement Committee of the Transportation & Development Institute (T&DI) of the American Society of Civil Engineers (ASCE).
 The contest is designed to encourage university students, professors, and highway agency engineers from around the world to get involved in using the LTPP database.

-The theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is: Use of LTPP Data for Managing Pavement Assets.
+The theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is Use of LTPP Data for Managing Pavement Assets.
 This year’s contest includes a challenge theme.
-The challenge theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is: Develop Pavement Health or Condition Indices Using the LTPP Data.
+The challenge theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is Develop Pavement Health or Condition Indices Using the LTPP Data.
 Submissions are due by July 17, 2015.
-Winners will be recognized at the 95th Transportation Research Board Annual Meeting in Washington, D.C., in January 2016.
+Winners will be recognized at the 95th Transportation Research Board Annual Meeting in Washington, DC, in January 2016.
 We look forward to your participation in this year’s contest.
-Contact: Deborah Walker, 202-493-3068, firstname.lastname@example.org
+For more information, contact Deborah Walker at 202–493–3068 or firstname.lastname@example.org.

 |»||Office of Infrastructure R&D|